spectrocloud/librarium/packages/docs/content/04-clusters/1-aws-clusters.md

     * A descriptive name for the node pool.
     * Number of nodes in the node pool.
     * One or more availability zones.
 Nodes are distributed across availability zones when multiple zones are selected.
-    * Instance type to be used for all the nodes lunched in the node pool.
+    * The instance type to be used for all the nodes launched in the node pool.
-    * Save node pool settings.
+    * Save the node pool settings.
 New worker pool settings are updated and cluster updates begin within a few minutes.
-Provisioning status is updated with ongoing progress of tasks related to addition of new nodes.
+The provisioning status is updated with ongoing progress of tasks related to addition of new nodes.

 # Remove an AWS worker pool